mlemainque/LogIMU/README.md

 This project is an IMU made with a Maple Mini.
-All the libraries I wrote are ready to use with a Mini :
+All the libraries it uses works perfectly with a Mini :
  - ADXL345
  - ITG3200
  - MAG3110